Summary:

 Loan proceeds are used primarily for business purposes.
 What portion will be used for consumer purposes?
 Consumer purposes could include personal expenses, home improvements, or debt consolidation, while business purposes could be property investment or business expansion.

-When did the borrower acquire the property, and how much did they pay?
+When did the Borrower acquire the property, and what was the purchase price?

 What are the existing liens to determine whether there is enough protective equity?
-Protective equity is the difference between the property's value and the total amount of liens against it.
-It is a cushion for the lender if the property's value decreases or the borrower defaults.
+Protective equity is the difference between the property’s value and the total amount of liens against it.
+It serves as a cushion for the lender if the property’s value decreases or the Borrower defaults.

 Is the loan-to-value acceptable to a lender or trust deed investor?
 Bottom of Form